shangpungturmericglowmeghalaya-glitch/Shangpun.Turmeric.Glow/README.md

-# Shangpung Turmeric Glow Website
+# Shangpung Turmeric Glow, Meghalaya

 Welcome to your professional website for premium Lakadong turmeric from Meghalaya!
 This website is designed to be **easy to edit and maintain without any coding knowledge**.